Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: introduction

-DSph galaxies present a large variety of properties in mass, radius and velocity dispersion (see an analysis in \citealt{hammer19Absence}).
+Dwarf galaxies present a large variety of properties in mass, radius and velocity dispersion (see an analysis in \citealt{hammer19Absence}).
 Few of them (Hercules, Tucana III) show sign of tidal disruption, which for Tucana III could be related to its passage at low pericenter \citep{Li2018}.
-More enigmatic is the fact that most dSphs appear to lie and to orbit within a gigantic disk almost perpendicular to the MW disk, the Vast Polar Structure \citep{pawlowski14Vast}.
-DSphs appear also to be excessively close to their pericenters \citep{fritz18Gaia,simon18Gaia}.
+More enigmatic is the fact that most dwarf galaxies appear to lie and to orbit within a gigantic disk almost perpendicular to the MW disk, the Vast Polar Structure \citep{pawlowski14Vast}.
+Dwarf galaxies appear also to be excessively close to their pericenters \citep{fritz18Gaia,simon18Gaia}.
 Their internal properties also show unusual properties.
 For example, their gravity at half-light radius declines with Galactic distance \citep{hammer19Absence}.
-Another possible enigmatic property is the fact that each time a dSph is intensively studied, it appears to be populated by two stellar populations with different characteristic radius, age, metal abundance and velocity dispersion \citep[and Andrew Pace, 2020, private communication]{Pace2020}.
+DSphs have had their own complex star-formation history, which is revealed when they possess two distinct main stellar populations \citep[Sculptor and Ursa Minor,][]{tolstoy04Two,pace2020}, or more than two \citep[Carina and Fornax,][]{savino15Inclusion, deboer12star}.
+However, Draco appears to possess only a single stellar population \citep{aparicio01Star}.

-This paper aims to provide updated and new proper motion measurements for MW dSphs, and determines their resulting integrated orbital parameters in the widest range of MW masses that remain consistent with the MW rotation curve.
-The goal is to avoid possible systematics or biases that could affect our understanding of dSphs.
+This paper aims to provide updated and new proper motion measurements for MW dwarf galaxies, and determines their resulting integrated orbital parameters in the widest range of MW masses that remain consistent with the MW rotation curve.
+The goal is to avoid possible systematics or biases that could affect our understanding of dwarf galaxies.
 Section 2 describes the dataset, the determination of observed properties deduced from Gaia EDR3 and radial velocity measurements.
-In Section 3, we have calculated integrated orbit properties for four different MW potentials derived from the Jiao et al. (2021) analysis.
-Results are given and discussed in Section 4, including the dSph 3D phase-diagram, the VPOS, and the fraction of dSphs lying near their pericenters.
+In Section 3, we have calculated integrated orbit properties for four different MW potentials derived from the \citet{jiao21Which} analysis.
+Results are given and discussed in Section 4, including the dwarf galaxy 3D phase-diagram, the VPOS, and the fraction of dwarf galaxies lying near their pericenters.